How to make the very best chocolate cake that’s rich and moist. Jump to the Very Best Chocolate Cake Recipe or read on to see our tips for making it.

 - Make Buttercream

-Heat the oven to 350 degrees F. Butter then flour 2 (8-inch) round cake pans.
+Heat the oven to 350 degrees F. Butter then flour two 8-inch round cake pans.

-In a large bowl, whisk the flour, sugar, baking powder, baking soda and salt.
+In a large bowl, whisk the flour, sugar, cocoa powder, baking powder, baking soda and salt.

 Divide the batter between prepared cake pans then bake until a cake tester comes out clean, 35 to 40 minutes.
 Cool in the pans for 30 minutes then turn out onto a cooling rack and cool completely.